A Student's Swing - The Bump Transition

 • We don't get the kind of hip rotation golfers did in the past, but the hips must still rotate during the backswing

-• The "bump" is your transition into the downswing, to set into your left side and bring the club down with your legs
+• The "bump" is your transition into the downswing, to set into your lead side and bring the club down with your legs

-• There is lateral movement in the golf swing - the center of the body finishes on the left hip line established at address
+• There is lateral movement in the golf swing — the center of the body finishes on the lead hip line established at address

 • Lateral movement stops early in the swing — a slide is when it continues through impact

-• Check that your right foot spin backwards, and that it bears no weight at the finish
+• Check that your trail foot does not spin backwards, and that it bears no weight at the finish

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.